USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 <!-- END COMMENT -->

 The CMAQ modeling system accounts for chemistry in three phases: a gas, particulate (solid or liquid), and aqueous-cloud phase.
 Refer to the release notes to find the gas‑phase chemistry mechanisms available in each version of CMAQ.
-Several variations of the base gas-phase mechanisms, with and without chlorine, mercury, and toxic species chemistry, are distributed with CMAQ.
+Several variations of the base gas-phase mechanisms, with and without chlorine, DMS, mercury, and toxic species chemistry, are distributed with CMAQ.
 The modularity of CMAQ makes it possible to create or modify the gas-phase chemical mechanism.

 Gas-phase chemical mechanisms are defined in CMAQ based on Fortran source files.
 Located in subdirectories of the CCTM/src/MECHS directory (each corresponding to a mechanism name), these files define the source, reaction parameters, and atmospheric processes (e.g., diffusion, deposition, advection) of the various mechanism species.
 The species definitions for each mechanism are contained in namelist files that are read in during execution of the CMAQ programs.
 The CMAQ mechanism configuration is more similar to the science module configuration than to the horizontal grid or vertical layer configuration in that the mechanism is defined at build time, resulting in executables that are hard-wired to a specific gas-phase mechanism.
 To change chemical mechanisms between simulations, a new executable that includes the desired mechanism configuration must be compiled.